Photo courtesy of Leandro Oligiati

 Aksuna’s professional musical journey began early, earning numerous first prizes in local and state competitions and scholarships from a young age.
 Despite initially pursuing dental studies, her passion for music ultimately reshaped her career, leading her to complete a Master in Music and a Master in Music Therapy in Australia.
 Her experience as a palliative care music therapist profoundly deepened her understanding of music’s emotional and spiritual impact—an influence that sparked her compositional journey and continues to shape her artistic voice.

-As a performer, Aksuna has appeared at prestigious venues in Australia, both as a soloist and in collaboration with orchestras.
+As a performer, Aksuna has appeared at prestigious venues in Australia, both as a soloist and in collaboration with orchestras, gaining recognitions as a finalist in the prestigious 2002 Australian Piano Award.
 As a composer, her works have gained increasing recognition, with performances in Australia and the United States.
 Her film compositions include scores for three independent short films, one of which was a finalist at the 2022 International Flickerfest.
 Her works have also been broadcast on Classic FM, 2MBS, 3MBS, and Golden FM in Australia.
 Aksuna’s growing discography includes two original solo piano albums, an EP, and multiple commissioned works.
-Most recently, her solo piano piece Love Child was selected for the inaugural compilation release of OPIA, under Universal Music.
+Most recently, her solo piano piece, Love Child, was selected for the inaugural compilation release of OPIA, under Universal Music.

 Aksuna is actively exploring new creative partnerships with artists, filmmakers, and industry leaders who share her vision for innovation in contemporary classical music.
 By integrating multimedia and visual storytelling elements, she aims to enhance the immersive experience of her music, offering audiences a richer and more profound engagement with her work.